The Rise of Jade Force

 Then came the lesson on how to make the bed.
 That did not go well.
 She showed him how to put the sheet on the mattress, cover it with the blanket, and place the pillow at the head of the bed.
 She tore the bed apart and pointed at him and the bed.
 It took a dozen attempts before he got it made to her satisfaction.

 He decided that he’d rather sleep on the floor than have to do that again.
 He had gone a long time without sleeping in a bed and he could just do without one if it required going through that ordeal.
 In fact, he wasn’t sure that he wanted to sleep in a room with other people.
-He wondered if he could find his way back to where all of those buildings were.
+He wondered if he could find his way back to where all of those building were.
 He’d feel a lot more comfortable there than in the room.

 After that, the lady took him back out into the hallway where the others from the plane trip had gathered.
 One of the girls had tears running down her face.
 He guessed that she hadn’t wanted to put her canvas bag in the cabinet either.
 He was kind of glad that he gave in.

 By now, he recognized just about everyone who had been on the plane.
-He didn’t know anything about any of them except for the two girls who had sat on the same row as he.
+He didn’t know anything about any of them except for the two girls who had sat on the same row as him.
 Still, he figured that they would all be together from now on and that it would be a good idea to get to know them better.

 It was only at that moment that he realized that no one else who had been on that plane with him had been with him in his room.
 He didn’t know what to make of that.

 Feeling tired, he was starting to get a little down about this whole thing.
-He didn’t understand the adults, he had no idea what was happening, and they had given him a magic bag and taken it away.
+He didn’t understand the adults, he had no idea what was happening, they had given him a magic bag, and taken it away.
 He was thinking that maybe coming here wasn’t such a good thing despite what the family who had saved him said.